To vote in any UK elections you must be registered on the electoral register.

 If you lose your ID or Voter Authority Certificate, or your Voter Authority Certificate does not arrive in time for election day, you can appoint an emergency proxy to vote on your behalf up until 5pm on election day.

-The person appointed as proxy, voting on someone else’s behalf, must have their own acceptable photo ID.
+The person appointed as a proxy who is voting on your behalf, must have their own acceptable photo ID.

 You can arrange an emergency proxy vote by speaking to our Electoral Services team on 01226 773070.